Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 Is ‘Everything Better In Prairie du Sac?’

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.

-And rounding out the top ten for 2018 is Belleville.
+And rounding out the top ten for 2019 is Middleton.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.

 Welcome to the Best Madison ‘Burbs of 2019